niyazisahin/StarWarsCardGame/README.md

 # StarWarsCardGame
-StarWarsCardGame is written is c++ language.
+StarWarsCardGame is written is C++ language.
+This project contains cocos2dx game library.